- Tiny Sprouts

 By working together and learning from one another we easily build self-confidence and motivation for learning and character building.

 The classroom is organized into areas, or centers – including reading and writing, science, mathematics, art, dramatic play, and music.
 Most areas within the classroom are designed to encourage individual and small group interaction.
 The teacher in the primary classroom is constantly interacting with and observing the students to construct the next phase of the classroom curriculum.
 Children are encouraged to learn through active, open-ended exploration, and by direct manipulation of materials used throughout the school year.
 Students initiate learning by making their own choices throughout the day, while still having the opportunity to participate in whole group and school-wide activities.

 Introductory French is taught weekly, with frequent reinforcement throughout the school week.
-The children also participate in weekly art, drama, and low stress physical education lessons.
+The children also participate in weekly art, drama, yoga, and music lessons.

 The pre-k and kindergarten curriculum in the primary classroom ensures that children will develop a strong sense of self, appropriate academic skills, and positive social skills.

 Primary children are immersed each day in a personal education rich in common language, mathematics, science, and the arts – all of which ensures successful intellectual and emotional development and provides for a positive transition to the elementary years.

 The art program at Bethlehem Children’s School takes a process- vs. product-centered approach to art education, with an emphasis on expanding children’s creativity and their knowledge of the world of art, color, form and design.
 We believe in a multi-arts approach to creativity, introducing students to a variety of media including painting, collage, mosaics, sketching and more.
 Often incorporating literature and science, we work to foster our students’ art knowledge, artistic techniques, fine motor skills, language, cognitive skills and confidence.
 Our program takes as its foundation the belief that there are no mistakes in art, only imagination and an artist’s eye.